EDR / MDRIdentify, contain, respond, and stop malicious activity on endpoints

 “SMBs must consider the risks associated if such an attack were to take place, as it would not just affect the company financially and reputation-wise, but the detrimental impact could even shut an organization down,” Ford continued.
 “This is why it’s important for them to work with MSPs to understand where their cybersecurity risks lie and how they can be remediated.”

 ConnectWise Identify aligns with the Cybersecurity Framework written by the National Institute of Standards and Technology (NIST), which provides a way for organizations, including SMBs, to assess security risks and provide guidelines for identifying, protecting, detecting, responding to and recovering from cyberthreats.

-ConnectWise is an IT software company that empowers Technology Solution Providers to achieve success in their As-a-Service business with intelligent software, expert services, an immersive IT community, and a vast ecosystem of integrations.
-The unmatched flexibility of the ConnectWise platform fuels profitable, long-term growth for our Partners.
-With an innovative, integrated, and security-centric platform, ConnectWise enables TSPs to drive business efficiency with business automation, IT documentation, and data management capabilities.
-And increase revenue using remote monitoring, security, and backup disaster recovery technologies.
-For more information, visit ConnectWise.
+ConnectWise is the world's leading software company dedicated to the success of IT solution providers (TSPs) through unmatched software, services, community, and marketplace of integrations.
+ConnectWise offers an innovative, integrated, and security-centric platform—Asio™—which provides unmatched flexibility that fuels profitable, long-term growth for partners.
+ConnectWise enables TSPs to drive business efficiency with automation, IT documentation, and data management capabilities.
+And increase revenue using remote monitoring, cybersecurity, and backup and disaster recovery technologies.
+For more information, visit connectwise.com.